-Peacifica is a peacebuilding NGO and advisory that aims to support and advocate for peacebuilding in the Pacific region.
-We believe that building peaceful societies is a central and underappreciated challenge in our region.
+Peacifica is a peacebuilding NGO that engages in research, advocacy and peacebuilding activities for peacebuilding and conflict prevention in the Pacific region.
+Building peaceful societies is a central and underappreciated challenge in our region.
+Peacifica launched in January 2016 and focuses its work on Solomon Islands and Papua New Guinea.

 The problem